Jerry-Terrasse/ollama_load_balancer/README.md

 Each line of the ndjson format is mapped to one object in a JSON array.

 ## TODOs
+- Fix bug- Pause VM running Ollama while generating a response- causes premature close error, but it's not registered as an error for Ollama server punishment purposes.

 - Test with "stream: false" https://github.com/ollama/ollama/pull/639

 ## Dependencies